haisergeant/SimpleNews/README.md

 ## Architecture:

 The architecture of the application is MVVM.
 UI is built by code using auto layout.
+I also follow SOLID principles.

 <img src="screenshot/diagram.png" width="800"/>

+There are 2 scheme to run the app. `SimpleNews` scheme is to run with real API, `SimpleNews (Mock)` scheme is to run against local mock json files (which is easier to test in the scenario does not have internet connection, or API is not ready)

 ## Third parties dependency: